dmartin-tech/AddressBook/README.md

-# Would avoid using this in an unsafe environment, you have been warned!
+# Would avoid using this to actually store information, as it would be unencrypted

 # AddressBook
 Simple address book in Python using WxPython